oscar-99/ml-tweezers/README.md

     - The simulation now stores values in the format (simulations, time series length, axes) and saves them as they go.
     - Add capacity for down-sampling the number of points generated to save on storage space as well as the length of time series passed to the model
   - Built functions for visualizing and summarizing the data generated.
+- To do:
+  - Analyse the advantage of the longer simulation window.
+  - Work on y axis and polarisation stuff.
+  - Extend regression